edgelesssys/marblerun/docs/docs/reference/cli.md

 ### Requirements

-The CLI requires SGX quote verification library to verify quotes issued by the Coordinator.
+The CLI requires an SGX quote verification library to verify quotes issued by the Coordinator.
 You have different options depending on the environment the Coordinator is deployed to:

 <tabs groupId="environement">